open-recommendation-butler/orb-backend/README.md

 # Password for the 'kibana_system' user (at least 6 characters)
 KIBANA_PASSWORD=YourStrongPasswordForKibana

+# Password for the 'root' admin of ORB
+DJANGO_SUPERUSER_PASSWORD=YourStrongAdminPassword

 # Secret key for Django (at least 6 characters)
 SECRET_KEY=YourStrongSecretKeyForDjango

+# SECURITY WARNING: don't run with debug turned on in production!
+DEBUG=True
 ```

 - Compose the docker